Code-Cornelius/CorAI/README.md

 ```

-Meaning one can download only part of the library by keeping these relationship in mind.
+Meaning one can download only part of the library by keeping these relationships in mind.

 * All libraries start with the name `priv_lib_{NAME LIBRARY}`,
-inside each library,  there is a source folder and a tests folder.
+inside each library,  there is a source folder and a test folder.
 In order to import any module, one should simply write:

 ```
 from priv_lib import module